sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst.txt

-You can copy the Java source code shown in this book into a file and save it if you want to run it locally in an integrated development environment (IDE) on your local computer (see section 1.10. for different IDEs).
+You can copy the Java source code shown in this book into a file and save it if you want to run it in an integrated development environment (IDE) on your local computer (see section 1.10. for different IDEs).
 You must name the file the same name as the class name with ".java" as the extension.
 All code (programs) in Java must be defined inside a class in a source file, and the name of the class must match the file name.

 Print Commands